Minnesota Criminal Defense Attorneys

 Most matters are billed as a flat fee per petition or filing — fee depends on case complexity.

-Criminal defense attorneys in Minnesota work on hourly or flat-fee retainers — contingency fees are prohibited in criminal cases under Minn.
+You won't find contingency fees in Minnesota criminal defense — they're prohibited in criminal cases under Minn.
 R. Prof. Conduct 1.5(d) and ABA Model Rule 1.5(d).
-Misdemeanors and most felonies are flat-fee; complex cases use hourly billing.
-The Minnesota Board of Public Defense oversees state public defender offices that represent indigent defendants statewide.
+Instead, expect a flat fee for misdemeanors and most felonies, with hourly billing reserved for complex matters.
+If you can't afford counsel, the Minnesota Board of Public Defense oversees state public defender offices that represent indigent defendants statewide.

 What Can Your Minnesota Criminal Defense Compensation Include?